violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 If you aren't yet sure whether I'm the girl for you, then you might want to have a look at the rest of my site before returning here.
 My [gallery](#gallery) shows you what I look like.
 (Yes, I really do look like that.)
 My ["tech specs" (about page)](#about) describe my vitals and my vibe.
 My [FAQ](#faq) has the answers to numerous questions about me and my offerings.
 My [rates page](#rates) provides a breakdown of considerations for my offerings.
 And my [tours and availability](#tours) page gives you details about where I'm traveling and when, along with some detail about how to bring me to your city for a special date.
 You can also learn about me from my prolific [social media posts and my softcore (and hardcore) content]({% link index.html %}#links-group-socials-amp-content).

 And if you're still not sure?
-You can schedule [a brief introductory call]({% link index.html %}#rate-add-ons-and-online-intro-call-and-deposit-20-minutes) with me, the cost of which can be directly applied to your deposit if you choose to book.
+You can schedule [a brief curiosity call]({% link index.html %}#rate-add-ons-and-online-curiosity-call-30-minutes) with me, the cost of which can be directly applied to your deposit if you choose to book.
 For that, however, you'll need to schedule some time with me.
 This page can help you with that!

 This page is *not* for: